 And, though a lot has changed since Farrow and Sinatra got hitched, her wedding outfit was fairly modern.

 American actress and model Mia Farrow married Frank Sinatra on July 19th, 1966.
-He was 50 at the time, and she was just 21.
-The unlikely couple had met two years previously on the set of Sinatra’s film ‘Von Ryan’s Express’.
+He was 49 at the time, and she was just 21.
+The unlikely couple had met two years previously on the set of Sinatra’s film Von Ryan’s Express.

 For female mods the dress code was androgyny, short haircuts, men’s trousers or shirts and flat shoes, with little makeup, dominating the trend.
 Skirts started getting shorter, popularised by fashion favourites – Twiggy and Jean Shrimpton.

 Sadly, this was to be a short-lived marriage.
-Just two years after their wedding, Sinatra served Mia with divorce papers on the set of her film ‘Rosemary’s Baby’ in front of the entire cast and crew, after she had refused to appear in his film ‘The Detective’.
+With two dresses and two cakes, the marriage lasted just two years.
+He made her promise to leave the world of acting, but asked her to appear in his film The Detective.
+When she refused, he filed for the divorce.
+Sinatra served Mia with the divorce papers on the set of her film Rosemary’s Baby in front of the entire cast and crew.
 The divorce was finalised the same year.